How To Prepare For Vanlife With A Baby

 The only additional things we bought was a small portable 12V clip-on fan we can put directly in our daughter’s immediate space.
 It’s great for when she’s napping in her cot or in her car seat while we’re driving.

-And a room thermometer so we know what temperature it actually is inside the van.
+And a room thermometer so we know exactly what temperature it actually is inside the van.
 Ideally it should between 16-20°C overnight while a baby is sleeping.

 Baby Bath Time